Corzoth/Chronos/README.md

 It is only accessible via SSH
 The Pi can be accessed(implying that the initial setup was a success)

+Once PI is setup and connected, via this method, disconnected it from the reliance on a DHCP server via an ethernet cable.
+I then attached a wifi adapter and through some minor troubleshooting, the Pi had a network connection.

+I then decided to make my own python handler for the pi to connect back to when it comes online, alongside an accompaniying bash script on the pi to actually deliver the connection and allow for commands to be ran and for their output to be read back to the handler.
+The current state however is that the connection lacks security, which will be fixed soon
 **Current state of the project**
-* Pi is consistently accessible via SSH and a DHCP server
+* Pi is reachable, and also connects to home server handler
-* Pi does not connect to the internet
+* Pi Connects to the internet
-* Only hardware on the pi is the pi itself, an ethernet cable, and an A2 micro SD.
+* Only hardware on the pi is the pi itself, a wifi adapter, and an A2 micro SD card.

 **Next steps**